While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 To obtain allodial title, you would pay a lump sum to the state equal to the projected future tax payments (i.e. you “buy out” your tax obligation), after which you would no longer be required to make property taxes payments.

-With that said, the property could be seized if it was used in a criminal enterprise.
+With that said, the property was still subject to local building and zoning laws, the right of eminent domain and the ability to be seized if it was used in a criminal enterprise.

 Today, obtaining an allodial title in Texas is no longer an option either.